 Cons

-Best Red Light Therapy Masks, Quick Summary
+Best Red Light Therapy Masks, Quick Overview

 Choosing the best red light therapy mask depends on your skin goals, budget, and how consistent you plan to be with treatments.
 After comparing power density, wavelengths, LED count, fit, and certifications, these are the top-performing red light therapy masks in each category: